Marietas Islands’ Hidden Beach: How to Visit in 2023

 This resort has a “family selection” section that is sensational for family groups with children.

-The food in its restaurants is varied and excellent, and all the resort staff provides exquisite service.
+The restaurant’s food is varied and excellent, and all the resort staff provides exquisite service.